mountain-snatcher/mountain-snatcher.github.io/index.md

         <h2 class="section-title">About Me</h2>
         <div class="about-content">
             <div class="about-text">
+                <p>I am a computational physicist and backend engineer specializing in quantum systems modeling and scalable software architecture.
+I completed my M.Sc. in Physics (Computational Physics) from the Indian Institute of Technology, Palakkad, where I conducted research on Majorana zero edge states in quantum Ising chains under the guidance of Dr. Kusum Dhochak, focusing on topological phases and strongly correlated electron systems.</p>
-                <p>Physics graduate with expertise in Python, FastAPI, and scalable backend systems.
-I've built and deployed production platforms serving 1000+ live users, with a focus on security, performance, and cloud-native deployment.</p>
+                <p>My research background in computational physics, quantum system modeling, and numerical methods has naturally evolved into scalable backend engineering, where I apply the same analytical rigor and algorithmic thinking used in physics simulations to build robust software systems.
+This unique perspective has enabled me to develop and deploy production platforms serving live users and learners across educational and enterprise environments, with a focus on performance optimization, security, and cloud-native deployment.</p>
-                <p>My background in computational physics, algorithms, and numerical modeling brings unique analytical depth to software design and data-driven problem solving.</p>
+                <p>My work bridges theoretical physics concepts with practical software engineering, leveraging computational methods and numerical modeling techniques to solve complex data-driven problems and design scalable systems.</p>

                 <div class="quick-facts">
                     <div class="fact">